Horizontal Federated Learning with Intel TDX

 Aliyun ECS (Elastic Compute Service) is an IaaS (Infrastructure as a Service) level cloud computing service provided by Alibaba Cloud.
 It builds eighth generation security-enhanced instance families based on Intel® TDX technology to provide a trusted and confidential environment with a higher security level.

-About how to build TDX confidential computing instance, please refer to the below links:
+To build a TDX confidential computing instance, please refer to the following links:

 Chinese version: https://www.alibabacloud.com/help/zh/elastic-compute-service/latest/build-a-tdx-confidential-computing-environment